Balakalki/NeuralNet_FaceClassifier/README.md

 # NeuralNet_FaceClassifier
  An ML project using a fully customizable Artificial Neural Network (ANN) built from scratch in Python (with NumPy and Pandas).
 Designed to handle various classification tasks, including facial image recognition and handwritten digit classification.
+Initially build for Face Classification

 # ANN-Based Classifier